Microplastic Pollution In Tea

 1. Stop buying tea packaged in single-use tea bags.

 2. Opt for loose leaf tea that you can either order in a tin or buy in bulk at your local grocery store, coop or natural foods market.
+In addition to providing a plastic-free tea option, you get bonus points for minimal packaging waste.

 3. Brew your loose leaf tea in a ceramic, glass or stainless steel infuser or tea ball - these are cheap and easy to find online if you can’t pick one up at a home goods or kitchen store locally.